ravenastar-js/ravenastar-js/README.md

 Hello World 👋

 @@ I'm RavenaStar @@

++ Não perca seu tempo tentando explicar para quem não quer ouvir: concentre-se em quem quer aprender o que você tem a ensinar.
++ Do not waste your time trying to explain to those who do not want to hear: focus on who wants to learn what you have to teach

-# 🎮 Technology lover, developer, musician and more...
+# 👽 Technology lover, developer, musician and more...
-# 👽  Developer by hobby.
 ```

 ### Spotify: Playing now 🎧